Unnai Suttrum Ulagam: Cast

+Production

+The film was launched on 21 February 1974 at AVM Studios.
+The film marked the directorial debut of producer Subrahmanya Reddiar.

 Soundtrack

 The music was composed by Shankar–Ganesh and lyrics were written by Vaali.

 Release and reception

 Unnai Suttrum Ulagam was released on 29 April 1977.
 Jayalalithaa won the Tamil Nadu Cinema Fan Award for Best Actress.
 Kanthan of Kalki felt the film thought of something to say and said whatever but somehow it goes around.